awsdocs/aws-kms-developer-guide/doc_source/services-dynamodb.md

 ## Using CMKs and Data Keys<a name="dynamodb-encrypt"></a>

 The DynamoDB encryption at rest feature uses an AWS KMS customer master key \(CMK\) and a hierarchy of data keys to protect your table data\.
+DynamoDB uses the same key hierarchy to protect DynamoDB streams, global tables, and backups when they are written to durable media\.

 **Customer Master Key \(CMK\)**
 Encryption at rest protects your DynamoDB tables under an AWS KMS customer master key \(CMK\)\.
 By default, it uses an [AWS owned CMK](concepts.md#aws-owned-cmk), but DynamoDB supports an option to encrypt some or all of your tables under an [AWS managed CMK](concepts.md#aws-managed-cmk) for DynamoDB \(`aws/dynamodb`\) in your AWS account\.
 You can select the CMK for a table when you create or update the table, and you can make a different choice for each table\.
 The encryption at rest feature does not support the use of [customer managed CMKs](concepts.md#customer-cmk)\.